carmen-speer/Recursive-Information-Container-Dynamics/README.md

   RICD_Tracker_Findings Final.pdf        Final findings document
-  RICD_Tracker_Narrative final.pdf       Narrative account of how results were reached RICD_Tracker_Process_Log Final.pdf     Consolidated process record Higher_Ed_Sector_Findings.docx          What the results imply about the sector Claude's Account of Carmen's Role in Building RICD and the higher-ed tracker.pdf   Claude's own account of the collaboration
+  RICD_Tracker_Narrative final.pdf       Narrative account of how results were reached RICD_Tracker_Process_Log Final.pdf     Consolidated process record Higher Ed Sector Findings.pdf           What the results imply about the sector Claude's Account of Carmen's Role in Building RICD and the higher-ed tracker.pdf   Claude's own account of the collaboration
   ChatGPT's Account of Its own Role in Building FDFM, RICS, and RICD 1.0.pdf          ChatGPT's own account of the collaboration
-  Actor_Tracker_Seed_Note.docx             Seed note for a mechanism-layer (actor) tracker, planned for later RICD_Adapter_Instructional_Manual_3.pdf  Adapter-contract implementation guide, for engineers RICD_Integration_Manifest_Complete.pdf   Every mechanism confirmed built into RICD, with the manuscript text shown for each .github/workflows/
+  Actor Tracker Seed Note .pdf             Seed note for a mechanism-layer (actor) tracker, planned for later RICD_Adapter_Instructional_Manual_3.pdf  Adapter-contract implementation guide, for engineers RICD_Integration_Manifest_Complete.pdf   Every mechanism confirmed built into RICD, with the manuscript text shown for each .github/workflows/